dji-sdk/Onboard-SDK-ROS/ReadMe.md

-# DJI Onboard SDK ROS 3.7
+# DJI Onboard SDK ROS 3.8.1

 ## Latest Update

-OSDK-ROS 3.7 was released on 14 Aug 2018.
-This release adds many new telemetry topics, an emergency stop API and more for the A3, N3 and M210/M210RTK platforms.
-Please see the [release notes](https://developer.dji.com/onboard-sdk/documentation/appendix/releaseNotes.html) for more information.
+OSDK-ROS 3.8.1 was released on 4 June 2019.
+This release adds support of Onboard-Payload SDK communication and time sync function.
+Additionally, the dependency of djiosdk-core is auto-update in the release.
+Please see the [release notes](https://developer.dji.com/onboard-sdk/documentation/appendix/releaseNotes.html) and [ROS sample setup](https://developer.dji.com/onboard-sdk/documentation/sample-doc/sample-setup.html#ros-onboard-computer) for more information.

 ## Quick Start Guide